Gardeners Wimbledon: Modern Slavery Statement

 Our zero-tolerance policy is embedded in our organisational values and applies to all employees, contractors and partners.
 Gardeners Wimbledon operates an explicit zero tolerance policy against forced or compulsory labour, and we make that expectation clear in contracts and procurement documents.
 We require all staff to act in accordance with our Modern Slavery Policy and to report concerns immediately through the mechanisms described in this declaration.

-Illustration of supply chain and risk assessment We conduct regular risk assessments across the business and our supply chain to identify areas where slavery and human trafficking risks may be present.
+A woman and a young girl planting flowers in a well-maintained garden, with the woman holding a garden hose and both wearing hats for sun protection.
+The garden features a lush green lawn, flower beds filled with colorful blooms, leafy shrubs, and a backdrop of trees and garden decorations.
+The scene is set outdoors on a sunny day, highlighting a neat paved pathway and a vibrant, lively environment that emphasizes gardening activities typical of local residential outdoor spaces in Wimbledon, UK.
+The image reflects outdoor garden care and landscaping efforts, aligned with services offered by Gardeners Wimbledon.
+We conduct regular risk assessments across the business and our supply chain to identify areas where slavery and human trafficking risks may be present.
 This anti-slavery statement covers direct employment, agency workers, subcontractors and suppliers of goods and services.
 We pay particular attention to areas with known vulnerabilities and work to reduce exploitation risks through careful supplier selection and monitoring.

 Gardeners Wimbledon carries out supplier audits and due diligence on high-risk suppliers as part of our procurement process.
 Our approach to supplier audits includes document checks, on-site visits where appropriate and targeted questionnaires covering labour standards, working hours, pay, recruitment fees and freedom of movement.
 Suppliers found to be non-compliant are required to agree corrective action plans or face termination of contracts.